helsinki-python/helsinki-python.github.io/code-of-conduct.md

 We value the participation of each member of the Python community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees at all Helsinki Python events.

-To make clear what is expected, all staff, attendees, speakers, exhibitors, organisers, and volunteers at any Helsinki Python event are required to conform to the following Code of Conduct, as set forth by the Python Software Foundation.
+To make clear what is expected, all staff, attendees, speakers, exhibitors, organisers, and volunteers at any Helsinki Python event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event.

 ### Our community